Skills to Take Home

 This is a universal antidote to our general immersion in society.
 We’ve all noticed that when you get out and are alone in nature, you start thinking about a lot of the issues back home, a lot of the issues at work, and they seem so small and petty.
 The Buddha talks about this: As you get out in nature, the perception of wilderness overcomes you—that you’re alone in nature—and nature has nothing at all to do with what’s in society.
 All of the perceptions and concepts of people back home, all the issues back home, seem small and far away.
 It’s good to have the mind in that space as often as possible so that it can really turn around and look at itself—so that you can realize the extent to which you’re still carrying something around is right there in the mind.
 If you’re busy with other people’s issues, it’s very hard to look at your own.
 You want to see that you really are causing yourself unnecessary suffering, there’s an opportunity to see it happen, and there’s an alternative: You don’t have to do that.

 This is another reason why it’s good to have the breath as your defense against other people.
-Because, so many times, we keep our defilements up as our armor to protect ourselves, or we think we protect ourselves, from others; staking out our place with our anger, staking out our place with an aggressive attitude.
-And so we’re unwilling to let it go because we think without that attitude, we’d be defenseless.
+Because, so many times, we keep our defilements up as armor to protect ourselves, or we think we protect ourselves, from others; staking out our place with our anger, staking out our place with an aggressive attitude.
+So we’re unwilling to let it go because we think without that attitude, we’d be defenseless.
 But now that you’ve got other defenses—the shield of your energy, the shield of your concentration—you’re actually better equipped.
 Because no matter how good the armor of your defilements can be, there will always be a spear that can pierce the armor and penetrate a weak spot.
-But with a shield of the concentration, the shield of the breath, things go right through, but they don’t touch anything inside.
+But with a shield of concentration, a shield of the breath, things go right through and don’t touch anything inside.

 This is another reason why it’s good to have the breath as your defense, because nobody can even see what it is.
 They don’t know where to deal with it.
 It’s just that you know inside you’ve got this protection.

-So when you leave the monastery, remember that you’re taking skills with you.
-And these are skills necessary for life—i.e., the life of the mind’s goodness, the life of the mind’s awareness, the life of its potential for freedom.
-So don’t forget to pack those skills with you when you go.
+So when you leave the monastery, remember that you’re taking skills with you, skills necessary for life—i.e., the life of the mind’s goodness, the life of the mind’s awareness, the life of its potential for freedom.
+Don’t forget to pack those skills with you when you go.